 Please see the Accessibility Services page of our website for more information.

-Virtual-only presenters who do not plan to attend the in-person conference will be able to register at a virtual-only rate when events are accepted in August.
+Virtual-only presenters who do not plan to attend the in-person conference will be able to register at a virtual-only rate when events are accepted.

 Attendee Terms & Conditions